 To mitigate frontrunning, we use the 1-hour TWAP (time weighted average price).
 This may result in the index price shown differing somewhat from the price you see on other major exchanges, especially when the market is volatile.

 The price shown in the Perpetual Protocol trading interface is updated when a new price is received from Chainlink.
 Note, however, that the index price is only used when calculating hourly funding payments.

 It is normal for this price to diverge, sometimes dramatically, from the index price (the open market price referenced by Perpetual Protocol, aka spot price).
 The mark price is a general indicator of trading sentiment on Perpetual Protocol.

 Margin ratio is calculated by adding your margin size and PnL for a given position, and then dividing by the position notional (position size multiplied by mark price).

-PnL or P&L (profile and loss) shows how much value your position has lost or gained.
+PnL or P&L (profit and loss) shows how much value your position has lost or gained.
 Until you close your position, these are unrealized profits or losses.